 Simple English definitions for legal terms

-Read a random definition: demand
+Read a random definition: initial determination

 A public-use bar is a legal rule that prevents someone from obtaining a patent for an invention if it was publicly used or sold in the United States more than one year before the patent application was filed.
 This means that if someone shares their invention with the public or sells it before applying for a patent, they may not be able to get a patent for it.
 The rule applies to any public use, commercial use, sale, or private transfer without a pledge of secrecy.